Learn the steps on how to become a Registered Training Organisation.

 RTO Set-up Costs

 There are many costs associated with setting up an RTO.
 The ASQA fees for the initial registration will cost you $8500.
-This is under the assumptions you are adding for 4 qualifications to the scope and one delivery site.
+This is under the assumptions you are adding four qualifications to the scope and one delivery site.
 Anything above that and there will be extra charges.